Brickster/git-commands/README.md

 ## Commands
 ### [state][]

-Used to see a more concise and comprehensive view of the working directory.
-The output includes results from git status, git log, and git branch.
+Used to see a more concise and comprehensive view of the working directory through custom extensions.

 ```bash
 git state [(-s|--status)] [(-S|--no-status)]